uic-cs425/spring-2021-assignment-0/README.md

 ## Assignment 0: Introduction to JavaScript and WebGL
 The goal of this first assignment is to get you familiar with JavaScript, WebGL calls, development environment, and the assignment submission process.
 You will develop a web application to render triangles with vertex position and colors defined in an external JSON file, specified by the user through a configuration panel.

-There are four tasks, and you are free to re-use any code from the labs ([lab 1 code](https://www.dropbox.com/s/ht3hwdbd6ra9b42/gl.html?dl=1) and [lab 2 code](https://www.dropbox.com/sh/ydkn3isxt4vkuck/AAAcVd2-3w8T4hq8C_3n7g_Aa?dl=1)).
+There are five tasks, and you are free to re-use any code from the labs ([lab 1 code](https://www.dropbox.com/s/ht3hwdbd6ra9b42/gl.html?dl=1) and [lab 2 code](https://www.dropbox.com/sh/ydkn3isxt4vkuck/AAAcVd2-3w8T4hq8C_3n7g_Aa?dl=1)).

 ### Tasks